qualified/stateful/README.md

 # Stateful

-A simple state machine gem.
+A state machine gem with built in categorization and workflow events.
 Works with plain ruby objects and Mongoid.
-This gem aims to keep things simple.
 It supports the following:

-- Simple event model, just use plain ruby methods as your events and use the change_state helper to change the state.
 - Supports virtual/grouped states that can be used to break down top level states into more granular sub-states.
 - Utilizes ActiveSupport::Callbacks
 - Simple hash structure for defining states and their possible transitions.
 No complicated DSL to learn.